ANALYSIS-Social media-driven bank runs burden regulators with a bigger problem

 QUICKLY DISAPPEAR

-Some in the banking industry play down the risks of another SVB-style downfall.
+Some in the banking industry play down the risks of another SVB-style downfall spurred by social media.

 They point to SVB's unique vulnerability to a social media-driven bank run, given its highly concentrated customer base of technology and venture capital entrepreneurs who mingled in the same circles.